Where you can experience construction technology and innovation

 Keynotes, Breakout Sessions & Demos

-The conference will feature keynote speakers such as Ford Land Chairman and CEO Dave Dubensky, Brick and Mortar Ventures Founder and Managing Director Darren Bechtel and Principal Vice President Curtis Rodgers, as well as others from Microsoft, GE, and DEWALT.
+The conference will feature keynote speakers such as Ford Land Director Chris Johnson, Brick and Mortar Ventures Founder and Managing Director Darren Bechtel and Principal Vice President Curtis Rodgers, as well as others from Microsoft, GE, DEWALT, and Procore.

 Breakout sessions will feature technology firms showcasing case studies with TAUC member contractors, and apprenticeship and training directors from International/Local Unions will be highlighting how new innovation and technology is being incorporated into their trades' curriculum.